mitchelldschafer/PookleyNaturals/replit.md

 - `/` - Home/landing page
 - `/our-blends` - Product showcase page featuring the three core supplements
 - `/our-rituals` - Daily wellness ritual guide showing how to incorporate supplements into morning, midday, and evening routines
+- `/ingredients` - Ingredients library page with botanical glossary of 8 herbs and ingredients used in the blends
 - 404 fallback for unmatched routes

 **Navigation**: Shared Navigation component provides consistent header across all pages with:
 - Logo linking to home
-- Main navigation links (Home, Our Blends, Our Rituals, About, Contact)
+- Main navigation links (Home, Our Blends, Our Rituals, Ingredients, About, Contact)
 - Shop Now CTA button
 - Mobile-responsive menu with hamburger toggle
 - Smooth scroll shadow effect on scroll